Wingie/MLJobSearch2025/README.md

 5️⃣ Akuna - DRW - SIG - Flow Traders - Tower - Virtu.

 ⚠️ Disclaimer: this is just a very rough ranking based on highly subjective opinions.
-Ideally we'd have separate rankings for SWE, QR, QT and separate rankings for culture, pay etc but this should do for now. ⚠️
+In order for a company to make it to this list, they have to pay at least $300k/yr in average total compensation for ML roles.

 ------